-In the user manual for North Korea’s app store “My Comrade Gil 4.1,” the user is instructed to “purchase” the authentication file and download the source file.
+In the user manual for North Korea’s app store “My Comrade Gil (or My Traveling Companion)4.1,” the user is instructed to “purchase” the authentication file and download the source file.
 This actually serves to provide permission to run the app, and does not require an actual purchase from the app store.

 An authentication file is needed to run the app.
 In Google Play (for Android), the most well-known app store, the user does not need to download a separate authentication file because the phone completes the authentication process when the file is uploaded.

 The spread of pirated copies of Android-based apps are a serious issue, so while the developers are working hard to contain the spread, it seems that the North Korean authorities have partitioned authorized files from source files in order to prevent illegal copies and arbitrary installations.

 Depending on the source file format (APK, PDF, MP4), the authentication files are all in different formats and they can only be downloaded from the app store.

 The North Korean authorities are putting in efforts to stop the unauthorized distribution and installation of apps by managing security and authentication-related files in three layers (smartphone subscription information, app store user subscription information, authentication file format diversification).

 The user manual recommends that the user download a source file from its homepage stating that the file size is large and data fees can be high.
 This implies that within North Korea there are various telecommunication networks other than 3G, such as wi-fi.

 According to the phone’s packaging, the Pyongyang 2423 is manufactured by Checom Technology Joint Venture Company, which specializes in the production of phones and MP3 players.
 The company also manufactures the tablet Pyongyang 3404.